 Place Emphasis on Main Images

-Simply put, besides your listing’s title, buyers will see the main image first.
-So make sure it grabs your target audience’s attention.
+Besides your listing’s title, buyers will see the main image first.
+Make sure it grabs your target audience’s attention the second that they look at it.

 If it’s an image that looks like it was taken by an 8-year-old kid who hasn’t got a clue about photography… you best believe that buyers will look elsewhere.